Let Link Software handle your WordPress updates, backups, and security for you. Packages start as low as $39/month.

 For user-generated content (UGC), pagination may reduce its page weight.
 Pagination involves splitting up a single page into a series.
 It’s commonly used for pages with UGC.

-If you allow visitors to create content, such as comments or uploaded photos, on a particular page, the USC may spiral out of control.
+If you allow visitors to create content on a particular page, such as comments or uploaded photos, the USC may spiral out of control.
 The page may attract so many comments or uploaded photos that it becomes bloated.
 Rather than deleting some of the comments or uploaded photos, you can move them to new pages.
 Known as pagination, it will convert the original, bloated page into several lighter pages.

 Some website builders offer settings to control pagination.
 In WordPress, you can choose to paginate comments from the “Discussions” tab.
-If you want to show a maximum of 30 comments per page, for instance, you can specify this limit.
+If you want to show a maximum of 30 comments per page, you can specify this limit.
 After a page has attracted 30 comments, WordPress will publish all new comments on a separate page.

 Need Help with Page Weight?